wemsteral/CV/README.md

 #### Teamwork

 - I have worked as part of a team throughout my professional life.
 The size ranging from 2 - 14 people.
-I enjoy identifying obstacles and goals with the support of other people, and most importantly observing and learning from other professionals.
+I enjoy identifying obstacles and goals with other people, and most importantly observing and learning from other professionals.
-- I have experience of pair programming and project groups, and worked in pairs and groups during my time at Makers Academy.
+- I have experience in pair programming and project groups, I have worked in pairs and groups during my time at Makers Academy.
 During the larger projects we have employed Agile principles such as:

   - Regular face-to-face communication conducted in a positive, open environment where all thoughts, ideas and questions are welcomed.
   - Team process reflection.